 Example 1: Digital Photography School

-He is using the maximum amount of Ads per page (3 units).
-One of the ads is ‘above the fold’ and the other two are below the fold but in the main content area and not sidebar (as we will below, this is very important).
+He is using a number of Ads per page.
+One of the ads is ‘above the fold’ and others are below the fold but in the main content area.
+He also has an ad in the sidebar.

 I also use Adsense on caloriesecrets.net.
 Instead of charging for the products we are offering (calorie counter, food tracker, diet plan), we decided to have the products free and use AdSense to monetize our content.

-I am using 3 AdSense ads per page, 1 above the fold and 2 below.
+I am using 3 AdSense ads per page, 1 above the fold, 1 below and 1 in the sidebar.